jorge-sepulveda/re4-pick-a-gun/README.md

 I initially wrote this down in pen and paper but I lose those too easily.
 I thought this would be a fun project for Golang and I'm presenting the pick-a-gun service!

-# Feature
+## Feature
+When starting a new game, start the app and it will pick a gun for the first chapter.
+Every time you finish the chapter, click `roll`

+There a save and load feature for saving your progress

 ## Compiling on your machine

-# Compiling for MacOS
+### Compiling for MacOS

+After installing go dependencies run

 ```
 fyne package -os darwin -icon myapp.png

-# Compiling for Windows

 ```

+### Compiling for Windows

 To compile for windows, I use fyne-cross.
 Builds into the fyne-cross directory which I've just gitignored.

 ```
 fyne-cross windows -output winders -arch=amd64 .
 ```